 The Maid of Honour

 There’s a good chance that the bride’s bestie has played a key role in making sure your wedding goes off without a hitch, taking on odd jobs like favour wrapping, invitation addressing and keeping the bride out of bridezilla territory (so, she’s definitely earned her moment in the spotlight).
-Her speech will be similar in structure to the best man’s.
+The maid of honor speech will be similar in structure to the best man’s.
 She’ll share a few heartwarming stories and then give her congratulations to the happy couple.
 Like all wedding speeches, keeping it short and sweet is the name of the game.